-Sayers and Partners are leading a quantified assessment of future flood risks from all sources (coastal, fluvial, pluvial and government) for the whole of the UK together with an assessment of alternative adaptation strategies.
+Sayers and Partners led a quantified assessment of future flood risks from all sources (coastal, fluvial, pluvial and groundwater) for the whole of the UK together with an assessment of alternative adaptation strategies.
 The analysis was completed using the innovative Future Flood Explorer.

 The detail project reports and findings can be found here